-HAES® emphasizes inclusive respect for every body, challenges scientific & cultural assumptions, and focuses on compassionate self-care.
+As practitioners weight inclusivity is about accepting the factors that influence the relationships we have with our bodies, diets, and minds.
+It emphasizes respect for every body, challenges scientific and cultural assumptions, and focuses on compassionate self-care.

-- Weight Neutral Approach: At Ignite Nutrition, we follow a weight-neutral approach, with a focus on health behaviour change rooted in your values.
-Our goal is to improve our client’s relationships with food, remove moral judgments around food, build awareness of hunger and fullness cues, and emphasize emotional and physical health over the desire for a thinner body.
+At Ignite Nutrition, we follow a weight-neutral approach, with a focus on health behaviour change rooted in your values.
+Our goal is to improve our client’s relationships with food, remove moral judgments around food, build awareness of hunger and fullness cues, and emphasize emotional and physical health over the desire for a thinner body at the cost of health.

-- Respectful Care: All of our staff follow the HAES principles and are aware of the risks of dieting and weight bias.
-The language used at Ignite Nutrition in counselling, online and in promotion materials uses body inclusive messaging, and promote health at every size.
-We continue to grow every day in our understanding of social justice, and understand that the best person to learn from is you.
+All of our staff follow the weight inclusive paradigm and are aware of the risks of extreme dieting and weight bias.
+The language used at Ignite Nutrition in counselling, online, and in promotion materials uses body inclusive messaging, and promotes our stance that all bodies are good bodies.
+We continue to grow every day in our understanding of social justice.
+We understand that the best person to learn from is you.

 What to Expect with a Weight Neutral Approach